 I was thinking about ripping a digital copy without subtitles and also ripping a separate track or title that has subtitles but no video which I have the option to select to add during viewing if I so choose.
 But it seems unlikely.
 I happen to know MakeMKV and Handbrake on Reddit and found them to be the perfect combination to rip and compress Bluray discs to MP4/M4V H.264 with subtitles that I can turn them on or off.

 MakeMKV is really powerful in Bluray decrypting and keeps upgrading itself so as to support the latest Bluray protections including AACS, MKB as well as BD+.
 MakeMKV supports almost all PCs and Macs from Windows XP to Windows 10 and Mac OS X 10.6.8 to macOS 10.13 High Sierra.
-The only limitation is that as the name suggests, MakeMKV only makes MKV from Bluray, DVD or HD DVD discs.
-The good news is ripping process is quite fast as it MKV is supposed to contain anything, so its just remux instead of converting or ripping.
+The only limitation is that as the name suggests, MakeMKV only makes MKV from Bluray, DVD, or HD DVD discs.
+The good news is the ripping process is quite fast as MKV is supposed to contain anything, so it just remux instead of converting or ripping.
 When it comes to Bluray ripping, MakeMKV costs $50, and we can download and support it here:

 Handbrake does not support Blu-ray, but it always comes with MakeMKV for Bluray ripping on Windows, Mac, and Linux.
 It does not support protected Blu-rays but works perfectly to compress MKV to H.264 as well as H.265.
 It has the info available to be about how to do various things with the MakeMKV with subtitles that can be turned off and on as requested.
 And it is always free to use: